mdnsk/leo-translate/README.md

 ### Build the extension

-All the paths is specified relatively to the root of the repository.
+All the paths are specified relatively to the root of this repository.

 * First of all you need to install dependencies:
     * `npm install`